AirZED/HNGX/task-two/README.md

-# Express TypeScript Project
+# HNGx Task Two

-This is a basic template for building an Express.js application using TypeScript.
+This is a READme or Guide through my project which is a simple REST API that can perform basic CRUDE OPERATIONS.
+HNGx task 2

 ## Table of Contents